martin-honnen/SaxonHE12IKVMNet6SaxonCSSamplesAdapted/README.md

-# Saxon 12 samples showing the use of the IKVM cross-compiled Saxon HE 12.5 from Maven in .NET 8 and .NET 9 code
+# Saxon 12 samples showing the use of the IKVM cross-compiled Saxon HE 12.9 from Maven in .NET 8 and .NET 9 and .NET 10 code